gum0x/pomocucoo/README.md

 [x] Cooldown end notification.

 v0.2
-[ ] internal clock based on date management instead of counter.
+[x] internal clock based on date diff instead of counter.
 This avoids application to stop counting on sleep.
+[x] cooldown intervale setter fix
+[x] ~~Support for linux~~

 v0.3
+[ ] Tasks history
+[ ] history extraction
+[ ] Task input popup on status finished

+v0.4
+[ ] Interruption mode.
+Like emergency mode, where current work state is running bellow, but there is a prioitary task on top.
+[ ] Shortcut to manage current task
-[ ] Pause feature
+[ ] Reset feature

+vX.X
+[ ] pipeline to cross build, package and publication on github.

+v0.5

 [ ] automatic idle feature on screen sleep.

-v0.4
 [ ] All windows, on top feature

-v0.5
+[ ] volume, mute, mute next notif and stop playing music [ ] customize alerts

+v0.6
+[ ] Pause feature
 [ ] transparent when mouse over or move away from current [ ] Shortcuts to manage states

-v0.6
-[ ] Focus BOX
-[ ] history
-[ ] Shortcut to manage current task

 v0.7
 [ ] pleasant look and feel.
+[ ] default settings

 v1
-[ ] Support for linux
+[x] ~~Support for linux~~
 [ ] Support for windows

 v1.1